If you've been given a password, please enter it below.

 That password didn't work.
 Please try again.

-Chris Melançon and Stacey Adams are searching for a place between Santa Barbara and Mendocino where a small regenerative farm, a learning center, and a wildlife rehabilitation practice can take root together.
+Chris Melançon and Stacey Adams are searching for a place between Santa Barbara and Mendocino where a regenerative farm, a learning center, and animal welfare programs can take root together.

 A brief introduction

-If you're a landowner in California who has been thinking about the future of your place — who owns it next, and what happens there — we'd like to introduce ourselves.
+If you're a landowner in California who has been thinking about the future of your place — who cares for it next, and what happens there — we'd like to introduce ourselves.
 We're Chris and Stacey.
-We've spent our careers in the work of stewardship: Chris running farms and advising on soil and ecosystems, Stacey practicing veterinary medicine and caring for the animals people love.
+We've spent our careers in the work of stewardship: Chris running community farms while channeling science and technology toward ecological land management; Stacey practicing veterinary medicine and caring for the animals people love.

-We believe there's a kind of property that doesn't fit neatly into the market — land that its owners want to see used well, not just sold well.
+We believe there's a place that doesn't fit neatly into the traditional real estate market — land that its owners want to see used well, not just sold well.
 If that describes what you're carrying, we hope this page is a useful way to get to know us.

 — Chris & Stacey